 In his recent video interview with Ola Onabule for Jazz in Europe, Cohen described Big Vicious as his newest band using sound filters and electronics for a sonically new direction as opposed to his more traditional jazz quartet.
 He also says that this band has played together for a few years, but had never recorded until recently.
 “It’s more electronic, more silo and damp…,” he says, or something like this.

-Big Vicious could be a playful nod or tribute to the hard-driving and probing free-bop to funk-rock fusion explorations that Miles did with “Big Fun” (recorded after the “Bitches Brew”) from 1969-1972 with John McLaughlin, Dave Holland, Chick Corea and Al Foster, as well and long-time collaborators Herbie Hancock, and Wayne Shorter; but Big Vicious is more importantly something new for Cohen, not a retro Miles project and certainly an altogether fun project too, departing from his elegiac jazz for an upbeat and potentially blistering sound as if “Big Fun” could be pursued in the 21st century with the newest, state-of-the-art “filters and electronics” in the hands of yet another generation of young musical enthusiasts.
-This should be the glorious and full sound of Avishai Cohen’s newest project Big Vicious.
+Big Vicious could be a playful nod or tribute to the hard-driving and probing free-bop to funk-rock fusion explorations that Miles did with “Big Fun” (recorded after the “Bitches Brew”) from 1969-1972 with John McLaughlin, Dave Holland, Chick Corea and Al Foster, as well and long-time collaborators Herbie Hancock, and Wayne Shorter; but, Big Vicious is more importantly something new for Cohen, not a retro Miles project and certainly an altogether fun project too, departing from his elegiac jazz for an upbeat and potentially blistering sound as if “Big Fun” could be pursued in the 21st century with the newest, state-of-the-art “filters and electronics” in the hands of yet another generation of young musical enthusiasts.
+This album shows the glorious and full sound of Avishai Cohen’s and his newest project Big Vicious.
+Highly Recomended.